Kineara/HistoricRacingDB/README.md

 ## API Endpoints
-  /serieses
-  - List all race series currently in database

-  /serieses/:id
-  - List single series data and all seasons

-  /serieses/:id/seasons
+  /nationalities
-  - List series data and all seasons in database for series ID
+  - List all nationalities in the database, with associated competitors, tracks, teams, and manufacturers